colab-coop/colab-coop/src/blog/markdown/talking-collaboration-with-joshua.md

 <div class="float-left margin-right-base-lg margin-top-base"><img src="/assets/img/blog/2015-01-21_1.jpg"></div>
 <div class="overflow-hidden">
 <p>Collaboration is the heart of Enspiral.
-The majority of my work is collaborative; I typically pair with at least one other person.
-Even when not pairing, there's a review process where someone else will run through things and provide feedback.</p>
+The majority of my work is collaborative.
+I often pair with people, and most of my work is reviewed by at least one person before going out.</p>
 <p>There's a daily standup at Dev Academy and virtual daily standup on Slack for Craftworks.
 Dev Academy holds weekly retrospectives and Open App holds monthly check-ins on Loomio.
-Dev Academy also holds feedback sessions every month or two.
+Dev Academy holds individual feedback sessions every month or two.
 Most teams hold a retreat every six months, when we also have our full network retreats.</p>
 </div>

 <div class="spacing--mid-x"></div>